pingidentity/pingidentity-devops-getting-started/docs/deployK8sGeneral.md

 ## Orchestrate a replicated PingDirectory deployment

-We'll use kustomize for the replicated deployment of PingDirectory from your local `pingidentity-devops-getting-started/20-kubernetes/03-replicated-pingdirectory` directory (the location of the YAML files), and call into your local `pingidentity-devops-getting-started/20-kubernetes/01-standalone/pingdirectory` and `pingidentity-devops-getting-started/20-kubernetes/01-standalone/pingdataconsole` directories for the base product configurations.
-We'll use the PingDirectory server profile in our [pingidentity-server-profiles/baseline](../../pingidentity-server-profiles/baseline) repository.
+You'll use kustomize for the replicated deployment of PingDirectory from your local `pingidentity-devops-getting-started/20-kubernetes/03-replicated-pingdirectory` directory (the location of the YAML files), and call into your local `pingidentity-devops-getting-started/20-kubernetes/01-standalone/pingdirectory` and `pingidentity-devops-getting-started/20-kubernetes/01-standalone/pingdataconsole` directories for the base product configurations.
+You'll use the PingDirectory server profile in our [pingidentity-server-profiles/baseline](../../pingidentity-server-profiles/baseline) repository.

 The `env_vars.pingdirectory` file contains: